nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

       * All operating systems:

-        * The latest version of `nRF Util development tool`_, a unified command-line utility for Nordic Semiconductor products.
+        * The latest version of nRF Util, a unified command-line utility for Nordic Semiconductor products.
+          Check :ref:`operating system versions that support this tool <additional_nordic_sw_tools>` and download the installer from the `nRF Util development tool`_ page.

           .. note::
               After downloading the nRF Util executable, move it to a directory that is in the system :envvar:`PATH`.
-              On macOS and Linux, you need to give execute rights to the downloaded file.
-              Type `chmod +x nrfutil` or check the checkbox in the file properties.
+              On macOS and Linux, the downloaded file also needs to be given execute permission by typing `chmod +x nrfutil` or by checking the checkbox in the file properties.

         * The latest version of the :ref:`requirements_clt` package.
-          Download it from the `nRF Command Line Tools`_ page.
+          Check :ref:`operating system versions that support this tool <additional_nordic_sw_tools>` and download the installer from the `nRF Command Line Tools`_ page.

          .. note::
                After downloading and installing the tools, add nrfjprog to the system :envvar:`PATH` in the environment variables.